mrpowers-io/jodie/README.md

 +----+----+----+
 ```

-Here's the error you'll get when you attempt this write: ""
+Here's the error you'll get when you attempt this write: "The column col5 is not part of the current Delta table.
+If you want to add the column to the table, you must set the optionalCols parameter"

 You also cannot append the following DataFrame which is missing one of the required columns.